alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 The `then()`, `catch()` and `finally()` are handler function you can attach to a Promise.
 These handlers are important.
 When you invoke a Promise and the promise is settled (resolved or rejected) one of these handlers will be automatically invoked.
 When there are some data returned from a Promise it is passed into these handlers.

 If you want to work with the data returned by a Promise these handlers are the place where to do it.
 For example, you could put logic for updating your app with the data you received from API into these handlers.
-What if you don't use any of these handlers?The Promise would still run after you invoke it.
+What if you don't use any of these handlers?
+The Promise would still run after you invoke it.

 However, there would be nothing processing the data it returns.
 The data would be basically locked inside the Promise object.
 This is why these handlers are important.
 They are like messengers that transport the message from Promise further down the chain.